Tracial approximate divisibility and stable rank one: Introduction

-We would like to point out that the Jiang-Su algebra ${\cal Z}$ is not approximately divisible since it has no non-zero projection other than the unit.
-However, by Theorem 5.9 of \cite{FLII}, every simple \CA\ which can be {{essentially}} tracially approximated by separable ${\cal Z}$-stable \CA s (see Definition 3.1 of \cite{FLII}) is tracially approximately divisible.
-In particular, ${\cal Z}$-stable simple \CA s are tracially approximately divisible.
-In Example \ref{REx1}, we observe that there are whole set of non-nuclear separable simple \CA s which are tracially approximately divisible.
-Since every unital simple \CA\, which has tracial {{rank}} zero is tracially approximately divisible, by \cite{NW}, there are tracially approximately divisible \CA s which are not ${\cal Z}$-stable.
+We would like to point out that the Jiang-Su algebra ${\cal Z}$ is not approximately divisible since it has no non-zero projection other than the unit (\cite{JS1999}).
+However, by Theorem 5.9 of \cite{FLII}, every simple \CA\ which can be {{essentially}} tracially approximated by separable ${\cal Z}$-stable \CA s (see Definition 3.1 of \cite{FLII} \and Definition \ref{DTrapp} below) is tracially approximately divisible.
+In particular, simple ${\cal Z}$-stable \CA s are tracially approximately divisible.
+In {{Example}} \ref{REx1}, we observe that there are a whole set of non-nuclear separable simple \CA s which are tracially approximately divisible.
+Since every unital simple \CA\, which has tracial {{rank}} zero is tracially approximately divisible, there exist tracially approximately divisible \CA s which are not ${\cal Z}$-stable by \cite{NW}.

-In \cite{Rordam-2004-Jiang-Su-stable}, M. R\o rdam showed that a unital simple ${\cal Z}$-stable \CA\ $A,$ i.e., $A\cong A\otimes {\cal Z},$ is either purely infinite, or has stable rank one (among other properties).
-If $A$ is {{a finite separable simple ${\cal Z}$-stable \CA\,}} and contains a non-zero projection $p$, then $pAp$ is also ${\cal Z}$-stable (\cite[Corollary 3.1]{TomsW07}).
-One then quickly concludes that $A$ has stable rank one.
-In \cite{Rlz}, L. Robert shows that every projectionless simple \CA\ $A$ which is ${\cal Z}$-stable has almost stable rank one.
-It left open whether a non-unital {{finite}} simple ${\cal Z}$-stable \CA\ has stable rank one (see Question 3.5 of \cite{Rlz}).
-As a by-product, from the results of this {{paper}} mentioned above, for any finite simple \CA\ $A,$ $A\otimes {\cal Z}$ always has stable rank one.
-Some application to dynamical systems are included at the end of this paper.
+Gong, Jiang and Su showed in \cite{GJS00} that a unital simple ${\cal Z}$-stable \CA\ $A,$ i.e., $A\cong A\otimes {\cal Z},$ is either purely infinite, or is stably finite, and has weakly unperforated $K_0(A).$ In \cite{Rordam-2004-Jiang-Su-stable}, R\o rdam showed that a unital simple ${\cal Z}$-stable \CA\ $A$ is either purely infinite, or has stable rank one, and has almost unperforated Cuntz-semigroup.
+If $A$ is {{a separable simple ${\cal Z}$-stable \CA\,}} and contains a non-zero projection $p$, then $pAp$ is also ${\cal Z}$-stable (\cite[Corollary 3.1]{TomsW07}).
+One then quickly concludes that $A$ has stable rank one if it is finite.
+In \cite{Rlz}, L. Robert showed that every stably projectionless simple \CA\ $A$ which is ${\cal Z}$-stable has almost stable rank one.
+It left open whether a stably projectionless simple ${\cal Z}$-stable \CA\ has stable rank one (see Question 3.5 of \cite{Rlz}).
+As a by-product, we show that every finite simple ${\cal Z}$-stable \CA\ always has stable rank one (Corollary \ref{Cor-Z-stable-F817}).
+In particular, we answer Robert's question affirmatively.
+Some {{applications and examples}} to dynamical systems {{can be found}} at the end of this paper. {{We also refer the reader to the recent papers \cite{T20} and \cite{APRT} for further related results about \CA s of stable rank one.}}